ThorNicolai/System_Administration_Project/weekrapport/week06.md

 [Insert/refer to an image of your individual time registration]

 ### Mario Verstraeten
-- Creating test application WISA
+- working on the PowerShell script for WISA

 - Creating test application WISA